HITECHCRIME/HC_SG26_CRAVE/README.md

 **VERSE 1**
-endlessly furious, never I get lusting after your marks inside my head smile's too sweet - course through my veins with no effect fuck
+endlessly furious, never I get lusting (longing) after your marks inside my head
+smile's too sweet - course through my veins with no effect fuck

 **CHORUS**
 every damn time
 every crush dies
 all of the nights
 give me that handpoke or slit my throat feel the shame - how about my crave ye